the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 Noticing something is wrong is the first step to fix it, or worst case scenario discard that piece of code.

 Unfortunately, not all errors are easy to foresee.
+This is particularly true when your code is going to be used by someone else than you.

-Error management practices dramatically reduce our chances to let an error pass unnoticed.
+Error management practices dramatically reduce our code's chances to let an error pass unnoticed.

-How this will help you/ why this is useful why we think you should read the whole thing
+Depending on the severity of the error, we may want to try an automated solution, warn the user, or even abort the whole workflow.

 ## 2. Workflow